pytorch/test-infra/tools/torchfix/README.md

 Please keep in mind that autofix is a best-effort mechanism.
 Given the dynamic nature of Python, and especially the prototype/alpha version status of TorchFix, it's very difficult to have certainty when making changes to code, even for the seemingly trivial fixes.

+Warnings for issues with codes starting with TOR0, TOR1, and TOR2 are enabled by default.
+Warnings with other codes may be too noisy, so not enabled by default.
+To enable them, use standard flake8 configuration options for the plugin mode or use `torchfix --select=ALL .` for the standalone mode.

 ## Reporting problems